performlikemj/sautAI/sautai-react-frontend/README.md

-# sautAI React Frontend
+# sautai React Frontend

-A modern React SPA that replaces the Streamlit UI for **sautAI**.
+A modern React SPA that replaces the Streamlit UI for **sautai**.
 It connects to the existing Django backend, preserves feature parity, and ships with a warm, community-focused brand theme.

 ## Features
 - JWT auth (login/register), user profile & preferences
-- AI chat (with conversation threads/history)
+- AI chat
 - Weekly meal plans with chef meal replacement/ordering
 - Chef dashboard for offerings & orders
 - Nutrition & health basics scaffolded (extend as needed)